 He has published numerous reviews and articles and written, edited, or co-edited a dozen books on a variety of topics, including English poet Christina Rossetti, a family history, a parish history, early modern English literature, Romantic parodies, and religious poetry.
 He has a special interest in Canadian poet Margaret Avison.

 Together with his wife, Margo Swiss, he began The St. Thomas Poetry Series at St. Thomas’s Church, Huron Street, in Toronto in 1988.
 In 1996 the readings series was complemented by the publication of books by Christian poets.
 The series is ongoing.
-As of 2012, twenty-six publications have been issued.
+As of 2016, thirty publications have been issued.

 Scope and content